taoteh1221/Open_Crypto_Tracker/README.txt

                         'coin_name' => 'COIN_NAME',
                         'coin_symbol' => 'UPPERCASE_COIN_SYMBOL',
-                        'coinmarketcap' => 'coin-slug', // Is this coin listed on coinmarketcap, leave blank if not 'ico' => 'no', // yes / no ...was this an ICO 'market_pairing' => array(
+                        'marketcap-website-slug' => 'coin-slug', // Is this coin listed on coinmarketcap / coingecko, leave blank if not
+                        'ico' => 'no', // yes / no ...was this an ICO 'market_pairing' => array(
                                     'btc' => array(